London marathon

 Where to celebrate

 Running 26.2 miles is no mean feat, but those who do brave the challenge will be treated to some well-deserved perks and freebies after their gruelling run.
-From free massage bars and complimentary post-marathon margaritas, take a look at our comprehensive guide of all the brilliant London businesses giving away treats and freebies to those hardy enough to cross the finish line and earn a medal.
-Read about all the offers here
+From free massage bars and complimentary post-marathon margaritas, brilliant London businesses give away treats and freebies to those hardy enough to cross the finish line and earn a medal.
+Loads of local bars and pubs host much-deserved after parties, too.
+Come back here closer to the main event to see what kinds of deals are on offer.

 The Start: Blackheath